jahudka/mdarea/README.md

  - `enter` (default keys: `Enter`, `Shift+Enter`)

    This action takes care of smart `Enter` key handling.
-   Invoked inside of a list item it will insert a new item at the current level, incrementing its number if applicable, or an indented newline within the current item if the `Shift` key is pressed.
+   Invoked inside a list item it will insert a new item at the current level, incrementing its number if applicable, or an indented newline within the current item if the `Shift` key is pressed.
 If invoked at the start of an empty list item